WianStipp/transformer/README.md

 # transformer
-Implementing a transformer from scratch
+Implementing a transformer from scratch in Jax and Torch.